sepiphy/laravel-support/README.md

 ## Usage

-- If you want to use Dependency Injection instead of Laravel Facades, [Interaction](Interaction) classes may be pretty choices.
+- If you want to use Dependency Injection instead of Laravel Facades, try [Interaction](Interaction) traits.
 - If you want to use a wrapper instead of Model mutators/accessors, try the [Presenter](Presenter.php) class.
 - If you want to split your simple query builder, try the [Query](Query.php) class.

+## Contributing

+Please visit [sepiphy/laravel-extensions](../../README.md) for more details!

+## License

+The `sepiphy/laravel-support` package is open-sourced software licensed under the [MIT license](LICENSE.md).